krobelus/rate-experiments/README.md

 4.2 Checker Implementation
 --------------------------

-The implementation (`rate`) is available [^rate].
-It is a drop-in replacement for a subset of `drat-trim`'s functionality --- namely the forward and backward unsatisfiability checks.
+Our checker implementation is called `rate`[^rate].
+It is a drop-in replacement for a subset of `drat-trim`'s functionality --- namely the forward and backward unsatisfiability checks --- with the important difference that it checks specified DRAT.
 When a proof is accepted, `rate` can output core lemmas as DIMACS, LRAT or GRAT.
 Otherwise, the rejection of a proof can be supplemented by a SICK certificate of unsatisfiability.
 The representation of the DRAT proof --- binary or textual -- is automatically detected the same